 Regular System Updates

-A recent study by Aberdeen Group Survey, revealed that fear of disruption is the main reason for why companies avoid upgrading their ERP systems.
+A recent study by Aberdeen Group Survey revealed that fear of disruption is the main reason why companies avoid upgrading their ERP systems.

 Analytics & Reporting